pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Subscription
 ------------

-The :func:`~eventsourcing.dcb.api.DCBRecorder.subscribe` method returns a :class:`~eventsourcing.dcb.api.DCBSubscription`
+The :func:`~eventsourcing.dcb.api.DcbRecorder.subscribe` method returns a :class:`~eventsourcing.dcb.api.DcbSubscription`
-object, which is a Python iterator that returns :class:`~eventsourcing.dcb.api.DCBSequencedEvent` objects.
+object, which is a Python iterator that returns :class:`~eventsourcing.dcb.api.DcbSequencedEvent` objects.
 It can be used as a context manager.

-The following sections describe various implementations of the :class:`~eventsourcing.dcb.api.DCBRecorder` interface.
+The following sections describe various implementations of the :class:`~eventsourcing.dcb.api.DcbRecorder` interface.

 .. _In-memory DCB recorder:

 In-memory DCB recorder
 ----------------------

-The :class:`~eventsourcing.dcb.popo.InMemoryDCBRecorder` class implements the :class:`~eventsourcing.dcb.api.DCBRecorder`
+The :class:`~eventsourcing.dcb.popo.InMemoryDcbRecorder` class implements the :class:`~eventsourcing.dcb.api.DcbRecorder`
 interface using only Python objects.

 .. code-block:: python

-    from eventsourcing.dcb.popo import InMemoryDCBRecorder
+    from eventsourcing.dcb.popo import InMemoryDcbRecorder

-    in_memory_recorder = InMemoryDCBRecorder()
+    in_memory_recorder = InMemoryDcbRecorder()

     # Conditionally append new events.
     in_memory_recorder.append(